influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.8/tools/chronoctl/migrate.md

     weight: 40
 ---

-The `migrate` command allows you to migrate your chronograf configuration store.
+The `migrate` command allows you to migrate your Chronograf configuration store.

 ## Usage
 ```